LeadHaste

 Maintaining Data Quality

-I also map and prioritize high-signal attributes — firmographics, recent product activity, email engagement, and intent signals — so the model learns from what actually predicts conversion.
+Set up automated validation rules and daily deduplication jobs.
+Map and prioritize high-signal attributes — firmographics, recent product activity, email engagement, and intent signals — so the model learns from the strongest predictors.

 Ongoing Model Evaluation